charansaisirigineedi/mercor_hackathon_chatbot/README.md

 poetry run python textbase/textbase_cli.py test main.py
 ```

+Send a Hello message in the chat and the bot would instantly spin up!!

 So, get ready for a delightful journey of laughter, knowledge, and wellness!
 Head over to http://localhost:4000 and experience the wonder of all three services in one chatty bundle!
 Happy exploring! 🤖💬📚💪🎉

 ## Environment Variables